-A new restaurant exclusively offering seasonal tasting menus for small dining experiences is opening later this summer in Wesley Heights.
+A new restaurant exclusively offering seasonal tasting menus for small dining experiences is opening Wednesday, September 9 in Wesley Heights.

-Counter-, chef Sam Hart’s first brick and mortar restaurant, is projected to open September 1.
+Counter- is chef Sam Hart’s first brick and mortar restaurant.
 After working in Chicago as a private chef, Hart says he’s ready to return to his hometown.

 The dash after the word “Counter” is supposed to represent the restaurant’s counter culture.